-Line 31 - Enter the total New York taxable premiums received from life insurance from Schedule H, column A, line 86, plus any additional premiums on these types of policies that were written, procured, or received in New York on business that cannot be specifically assigned as located or resident in any other state or states that were not included on line 86 (attach schedules for such additional premiums).
+Line 31 - Authorized life insurance corporations: Enter the total New York taxable premiums received from life insurance from line 86, column A, plus any additional premiums on these types of policies that were written, procured, or received in New York on business that cannot be specifically assigned as located or resident in any other state or states that were not included on line 86 (attach schedules for such additional premiums).
 Do not include in this amount any separate costs assessed by the insurance corporation upon its policyholders.
-See Tax Law, Article 33, section 1504(b)(2)(A).
-Include any New York premiums for long-term care insurance policies under United States Code Title 5, Chapter 90, and any New York premiums for federal group life insurance policies under United States Code Title 5, Chapter 87, when computing the premium percentage.
+See Tax Law, Article 33, section 1504(b) (2)(A).
+Include any New York premiums for long-term care insurance policies under United States Code, Title 5, Chapter 90, and any New York premiums for federal group life insurance policies under United States Code, Title 5, Chapter 87, when computing the premium percentage.
+Unauthorized insurance corporations: Follow all of these same line instructions as if you were required to complete line 86.